-- Passed the required State of Michigan certification tests for elementary teaching or the appropriate major and minor subject area tests for secondary teaching.
-Elementary Education candidates who request internship placements in grades 6-8 must pass appropriate subject matter major/minor tests in addition to the Elementary Education test. - Submitted a complete conviction disclosure form; and - Met professional criteria as specified by the College of Education.
+- Passed the required State of Michigan certification tests for elementary teaching or the appropriate major subject area test for secondary teaching. - Submitted a complete conviction disclosure form; and - Met professional criteria as specified by the College of Education.

-Undergraduate Professional Education and Planned Program Course Requirements for Elementary Teacher Certification
+Undergraduate Professional Education and Planned Program Course Requirements for Elementary Teacher Certification a.
+Professional Education Courses (21 credits): All of the following courses (21 credits):